yodakohl/CHIMERA/README.md

    use the automatic area scan form to request imagery for a latitude/longitude bounding box.
 The app downloads tiles from NASA's Global Imagery Browse Services (GIBS), analyzes each tile, and stores the results so you can revisit previous detections.
-Each scan is limited to 50 GIBS requests to prevent accidental overload of the service.
+Each scan is limited to 50 GIBS requests to prevent accidental overload of the service, and every tile is requested at a minimum of 256×256 pixels so the vision models have enough detail to work with even for small bounding boxes.

 Uploaded imagery is stored under `data/uploads`, and analysis metadata is tracked in the `data/satellite_scans.db` SQLite database.